vic-lee/os-scheduler/README.md

 Thoughts:
 - Implement a data structure similar to a process table?
 (Is there a better way to implement this table other than an array?)
+- Multiple blocked process allowed.
+- Implement a running_process queue, a pool of blocked processes